 Commitment 3.3 seeks to make education policies and services more responsive to citizens' needs.
 However, the planned activities focus mostly on improving the transparency of and access to educational materials.
 For example, the Ministry of Education and Science plans to publish information on the websites of national institutions, municipalities, and schools and establish mechanism for mandatory publication of open educational resources.
 While these activities could be beneficial to citizens and educators, there are no details on what materials and information will be published.
 The commitment also has a target for municipalities to publish only least two-thirds of the required information.
-Although it includes milestones for citizens (parents, teachers, and students) to help define priorities for education policies, these commitments in the cluster, namely the coordination bodies and the engagement with local CSOs.
+Although it includes milestones for citizens (parents, teachers, and students) to help define priorities for education policies, these commitments do not mention if they will involve the same attributes of the other two commitments in the cluster, namely the coordination bodies and the engagement with local CSOs.
 Thus, it is difficult to accurately assess the potential of this commitment.